 Participatory Action Research on School- and Community-Based Food and Nutrition Program for Literacy, Poverty Reduction and Sustainable Development

-The most recent update of the National Nutrition Survey showed that 29.1% of children 5-10.0 years of age in both rural and urban areas are underweight, while 29.9% are stunted.
-Wasting or thinness in the same age group was at a rate of 8.6%.
-High prevalence of underweight and stunting was found in the poorest quintiles with 42.5% and 48%, respectively.
+The most recent update of the National Nutrition Survey1 showed that 29% of children 5-10 years of age in both rural and urban areas are underweight, while 30% are stunted.
+Wasting or thinness in the same age group was at a rate of 9%.
+High prevalence of underweight and stunting was found in the poorest quintiles with 42% and 48%, respectively.

 Increase diversity and availability of food within the local community that will meet the nutritional needs of children;

-Increase the knowledge and improve the skills of students and teachers on food production and nutrition through experiential learning activities that inculcate the importance of agriculture, environmental concerns, and the use of locally adapted green technologies; and
+Increase knowledge and improve skills of students and teachers on food production and nutrition through experiential learning activities; and

-Reduce families’ food expenses, create savings, and provide an alternative source of income for families to alleviate poverty.
+Reduce food expenses, create savings, and provide an alternative source of income for families.

 Educational – Increase the relevance and quality of education of schoolchildren through experiential learning activities in food production and nutrition

-Economic (Long-term) – Lower costs, create savings, and provide an alternative income source for families to address poverty
+Economic (Long-term) – Reduce families' food expenses, create savings, and provide an alternative source of income for families to alleviate poverty.

-The preliminary phase includes the selection of pilot schools, conduct of planning workshop, assessment of existing school gardens, baseline study on the nutritional status of children, preparation of garden plans, curricula review and acquisition of garden inputs and structures.
+The Project was implemented from January 2016 to June 2017.
+Implementation was subdivided into three (3) phases.
+The preliminary phase included the selection of pilot schools, conduct of planning workshop, assessment of existing school gardens, baseline study on the nutritional status of children, preparation of garden plans, curricula review, and acquisition of garden inputs and structures.

-Phase 2 involves the establishment and maintenance of the school gardens, development of lesson plans integrating agriculture and nutrition concepts to the current curriculum, development of training manuals, organization of core groups and establishment of linkages and cross-visits and monitoring of project sites.
+Phase 2 involved the establishment and maintenance of the school gardens, development of lesson plans integrating agriculture and nutrition concepts to the current curriculum, organization of core groups and establishment of linkages and cross-visits, and monitoring of project sites.

-Phase 3 includes the following activities: harvesting of produce, assessment of garden produce and utilization, endline study on the nutritional status of children, awarding of outstanding school garden, development of upscaling strategy and organization of a national conference.
+Phase 3 included the following activities: harvesting of produce, assessment of garden produce and utilization, endline study on the nutritional status of children, awarding of outstanding school garden, development of upscaling strategy, and exchange learning visit to Indonesia counterpart.